fbpx

-The American Brain Tumor Association was founded in 1973 by two mothers, Susan Netchin Kramer and Linda Gene Goldstein, who both had young daughters with brain tumors.
+The American Brain Tumor Association was established in 1973 by founder Susan Netchin Kramer (right) and co-founder Linda Gene Goldstein, who both had young daughters with brain tumors.

 Our Lives Changed Forever

-In 1972, Susan was a busy young mother with two preschool daughters.
-However, in March, her life changed forever when she learned that her 4-year-old daughter, Stephanie, had a brain tumor.
+In 1972, Susan Kramer was a busy young mother with two preschool daughters.
+However, in March, her life changed forever when she learned her 4-year-old daughter, Stephanie, had a brain tumor.

 “We could not have asked for more in a child.
 She promised so much; so bright, caring, loving, and remarkably beautiful,” Susan said.
 “The doctors’ diagnosis told us that Stephanie’s promise would never be fulfilled.
 No, not Stephanie.
 Not my child.
 Such things happen to other people.
 But, truth to tell, we are ‘other people.’”